Harsh-chau/agentic-ai-workflow-engine/README.md

 # Agentic AI Workflow Engine: Autonomous Market Research & Data Synthesis Agent

 ## 🎯 The Business Problem I Solved
 In market intelligence, analysts spend hours manually searching for company data, calculating growth percentages, and compiling reports.
 I built an autonomous agent that does this in seconds.
-It takes a complex question like *"What is Tesla's revenue growth compared to last year, and what is 20% of that?"*, searches the web, calculates the math, and synthesizes a final report—all without human step-by-step guidance.
+It takes a complex question like "What is Tesla's revenue growth compared to last year, and what is 20% of that?", searches the web, calculates the math, and synthesizes a final report—all without human step-by-step guidance.

 ## 🧠 My Unique Engineering Approach (What Makes This Different)